 Still, we still think there’s one standout way to book flights during all this uncertainty: using Delta SkyMiles.

 More Flexibility than Ever

 Airlines have gone out of their way to give travelers some peace of mind when booking future trips.

 They’ve waived change and cancellation fees on all new tickets booked for the next month or longer.
 That means you can book a flight now for a trip months away, then change or cancel it if need be and get a voucher for future travel.

 The same is true when booking with Delta SkyMiles – in fact, it’s even better.

-Delta is waiving the usual $150 redeposit fee to cancel and get your miles back for any SkyMiles award ticket booked by Dec.
-31 – even for travel as far out as September 2021.
+Delta is waiving the usual $150 redeposit fee to cancel and get your miles back for any SkyMiles award ticket booked March 30, 2021 – even for travel as far out as 2022!
 Typically, only top Medallion status holders get that treatment.
 And yes, even basic economy award tickets can be canceled for free, too.

 And that’s a big deal.
 It means there’s no need to worry about using a voucher or fighting the airline for a refund.
 Just book your flights with SkyMiles, monitor the situation as coronavirus continues to unfold, and cancel it to get your miles back free of charge.